PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 ## Further reading

-For those keen on a deeper exploration of the topic, several review articles offer extensive insights.
+Several review articles offer a deeper look at the field.

 {{<
     figure